ishisprogrammer/Practice_Python_Projects/Students_Report_Card_Generator/readme.md

   * Name
   * Roll_No
   * DOB
-* Remaining columns must be subject marks (out of 100).
+* Remaining 5 columns must be subject marks (out of 100).
-* You can add more subjects by adding more columns.

 ---